 Your doctor may recommend both medications and lifestyle adjustments to treat ringworm.

-Jock itch, athlete’s foot, and ringworm of the body can all be treated with topical medications, such as antifungal:
+Jock itch, athlete’s foot, and ringworm of the body can all typically be treated with topical medications, such as antifungal:

-Ringworm of the scalp or nails may require prescription-strength oral medications such as griseofulvin (Gris-PEG) or terbinafine.
+Ringworm of the scalp or nails may require prescription-strength oral medications, such as griseofulvin (Gris-PEG) or terbinafine.

-Over-the-counter (OTC) medications and antifungal skin creams may be recommended for use as well.
+Your doctor may recommend over-the-counter (OTC) medications and antifungal skin creams as well.
 These products may contain clotrimazole, miconazole, terbinafine, or other related ingredients.
-Find antifungal treatments online.

-- drying areas thoroughly after bathing
+- drying your skin thoroughly after bathing

 - wearing loose clothing in affected areas

 Support for use of these remedies is mostly anecdotal.
 There is no scientific data to support their use over OTC antifungals.

 These treatments include: